ampando/icebreaker/README.md

 ## Setup/Installation Requirements

-* Just copy the URL and open in your browwser, or share with friends.
+* Just copy the URL and open in your browser, or share with friends.

 ## Known Bugs